-Upon receipt of all necessary documents the CSO determines whether the internship opportunity fits the School's/Department's internship requirements and proceeds with announcing it to students.
+Upon receipt of all necessary documents, the CSO determines whether the internship opportunity fits the School's/Department's internship requirements and proceeds with announcing it to students.

-Students should discuss the internship requirements with their academic advisors prior to contacting Career Services and applying for an internship.
+Career Services and applying for an internship.
 Students who wish to apply for an internship announced through the CSO, are requested to submit a Student Internship Application Form (Appendix II) along with the required supporting documentation (as per section 5.4) to a Career Services Advisor.
 The file is then evaluated to determine whether the student fits the internship eligibility requirements and it is passed to the Dean/Chair for approval.
 Before students register and begin their internship, the School Dean or Chair of the Department must approve the host company and the internship program.
 Once the application form is signed by the relevant Dean/Chair, he/she assigns a faculty member (faculty internship advisor) who is responsible for the supervision, guidance and final evaluation of the intern.

-The CSO, the initial and main contact between AUD and the host company, sends to the host company one email during the internship period to enquire about the student's performance.
-The CSO informs the respective faculty internship advisor if a host company is not satisfied with a student's performance.
+The faculty advisor is the initial contact between AUD and the host company during the internship period.
 The faculty internship advisor is also responsible for following up with the company internship supervisor on matters related to the student's performance.